gilbox/react-spark-scroll/README.md

 ## TweenMax/TweenLite (GSAP)

-As mentioned, the easiest way to use GSAP is via:

-    require('react-spark-scroll/spark-scroll-gsap');

-However, this will include TweenMax.
-If you wish to include a subset of TweenMax, then `TweenLite.js`, `CSSPlugin.js`, and `TimelineLite.js` are the minimum subset of files required by `GSAPAnimator`.
-Load those files in however you wish, and then copy `src/spark-scroll-gsap.js` into your project and remove the `require('gsap')` line.

 The syntax when using TweenMax will differ slightly because TweenMax has some differences in the animation properties it supports.
 For example,